shahnewaz469/TableViewConfigurator/README.md

 ##### .cellResuseId()

-You can specify the reuse identifier that should be used for the cell in your controller rather than in your `ConfigurableTableViewCell` implementation.
+By default, TableViewConfigurator will generate a reuse identifier for your cell class that is equal to the class name.
+If this isn't the behavior you want, you can either override `buildReuseIdentifier()` in your cell class, or specify the reuse identifier in your controller.

 `let rowConfiguration = ConstantRowConfiguration<BasicCell>().cellReuseId("someReuseId");`